johnnysn/uriel-numeric/README.md

 # uriel-numeric
-A simple c++ framework for the simulation of computational models.
+A simple C++ framework for the simulation of computational models.

 This project is compatible with Visual Studio 2022 on Windows 10.
 It is also possible to build it and run it on a Linux machine by doing the following:
 1. Build the static library projects by running "make" in the uriel-numeric and uriel-tools directories